 Through following these techniques students will feel an enormous creative release, finding the ability to fulfill their emotional choices without difficulty.

 Aims to free the body of habitual tensions in order to allow the actor to transform physically and imaginatively into another’s existence.
 Whether this is a character within a play, a wild animal or a clown, the process is the same.
 The actor needs to embody both the subtle and the extreme and most of all to do this truthfully and particularly.

 Classes include Fundamental Movement, Laban Dance, Ensemble Movement, Animal Study, Mask and Clowning.
-In Early Dance classes, students also study people from the past through their dances.
+In Period Dance classes, students also study people from the past through their dances.

 DANCE TECHNIQUE FOR MUSICAL THEATRE